 Examples of Family Objects

 It’s probably time for me to write my own note designating the next one to continue caring for this special family memento.
 It’s sentimental when you know the story of things in your family.

 The clock belonged to Dad’s grandmother, or the plate was used in the restaurant my grandparents owned.

 Spending time together strengthens family connections Let the older generations in your family tell you stories about their “things”.
 Both of you will enjoy the time spent together.
-You may even discover a desire to know more about your family and it’s past.
+You may even discover a desire to know more about your family and its past.

-- Knowing about the history of family objects creates a desire to preserve them for the generations following in your footsteps.
+Knowing about the history of family objects creates a desire to preserve them for the generations following in your footsteps.

 Research proper methods of preservation for those important family objects to ensure they are still around for years to come.

 Pass along the information you learn from the older family to the younger members.
 Give them an opportunity to appreciate their past.
-Value this family time, ask questions and listen to the stories.
+Value this family time, ask questions, and listen to the stories.
 Discover those special “things” that carry important memories and are considered treasures to your family.

-- Knowing the history and stories of family objects creates a link to the past and a bridge to the future.
+Knowing the history and stories of family objects creates a link to the past and a bridge to the future.
 When family members are no longer able or available to share, stories and information are lost unless someone cares enough to learn the stories.

 What can you do to make this happen in your family?
 Family objects can come alive when you know the story!